testmunk/TMSample/README.md

 - Scrolling
 - Several Assertions

-This can be easily extend by creating more automated tests, see the [testmunk teststep library](http://docs.testmunk.com/reference/).
+This can easily be extend by creating more automated tests, see the [testmunk teststep library](http://docs.testmunk.com/reference/).

+### How to run your first test?

+The xcodeproj in this repo doesn't include the calabash testing framework yet.
+You can install it manually by following the manual steps or even easier within just a couple of minutes by downloading the testmunk mac app

 ### The screens